 Coding is not about writing code; it is also about reading them.
 To be a good coder or professional programmer, you need to read a lot.
 That’s why you need to follow good programming blogs that not only teach you how to code but also become better in your craft.
 That’s why we are going to list the best blogs that you can follow to learn to code for free.

 SitePoint is a website which published technical content on almost any topic out there.
 They regularly post topics and a lot of writers publish content there.
 Moreover, they cover everything including HTML, CSS, Ruby, Python, and so on.
-What is more, they also have a child website, Learnable which have a good collection of resources.
+What is more, they also have a child website, Learnable which has a good collection of resources.
 However, it is not free.

 David Walsh loves writing about technology.
 And, why not?
 He is a senior developer at Mozilla.
 By reading his blog, you will surely learn something new.
-He always shares new things on his blog which include tutorials, demos, how-tos and much more!
+He always shares new things on his blog which include tutorials, demos, how-tos, and much more!

 3. The Crazy Programmer

 The Crazy Programmer shares basic knowledge about essential topics about computing and programming in general.
-The website covers topics such as PHP, SQL, Android, C, C++ and so on.
+The website covers topics such as PHP, SQL, Android, C, C++, and so on.
 They normally post two articles per week.

 CSS-Tricks is a website especially aimed at web designers and developers.
 This is where you will learn about everything that is related to CSS and front-end development.
 The posts are both beginners and advanced so you should have some basic knowledge to get full advantage of what they have to offer.